Tschaul/iridanus-server/README.md

 - fury: coordinates attacks with given ships.

 # Some Ideas

+- 4 classes of ships: freighter for cargo and building industry, and three sizes of military fleets with one, two or three slots for upgrades.
+Upgrades would be chosable in ship designer from those bought with research/developement.

 - ships have a delay when starting or ending a cargo mission (need to modify the ships to change between civil and military mode).
 During this swith all damage taken is doubled.